librenms/librenms/doc/Support/Performance.md

 -h <device id> | <device hostname wildcard>  Poll single device or wildcard hostname -e <percentage>                              Enable/disable selected ports polling for devices which would benefit <percentage> from a change
 ```
+If you want to run this script to have it set selected port polling
+on devices where a change of **10% or more is evaluated**, run it with
+`./scripts/collect-port-polling.php -e 10`.
+But note: it will not
+blindly use only the 10%.
+There is a second condition that the change
+has to be more than one second in polling time.

 ## Web interface